-PSCS is celebrating "The Year of the Honey Bee".
-The year long celebration kicked off during Earth Week 2018 with students studying honey bees and beginning to build Langstroth hive boxes.
+In 2018 PSCS is celebrated "The Year of the Honey Bee".
+The year long celebration kicked off during Earth Week with students studying honey bees and beginning to build Langstroth hive boxes.
 Fifth grade students researched and created books about honeybees that were shared with younger students and their families.
 A local beekeeper presented information sessions to several grade levels about the importance of honey bees.
 The Nature Education Coordinator completed the Mecklenburg County Bee School and earned a North Carolina Beekeeper Certification.
 Weekly, students participate in pollinator related educational missions during a program called Packs, a multiple grade level weekly class where small groups of students work with a staff facilitator to explore environmental sciences, build community, and solve real world challenges.
 Multiple bee workshops have been scheduled for our community about pollinators to increase knowledge, relieve any fears, and create excitement about honey bees.

 Bee education and Hives on campus.